 - have a good ratio of males and females

-- neuter the males if you don’t want to care for degu babies
+- neuter the males if you don’t want to have degu babies

 Degus are social animals and you probably got at least a pair of degus.
-If you decide that you want to have a larger group of degus or got a single degu and decide to get him or her a companion, you’ll need to take a couple of steps to introduce the degus to each other and get them to like each other.
+If you want to have a larger group of degus or got a single degu and decide to get a companion, you’ll need to take a couple of steps to introduce the degus to each other and get them to like each other.

 As the week progresses, move the cages closer to each other.
 When the degus seem to have gotten accustomed to each other’s presence, put them in the same cage.
 They may get along well immediately, or they may squabble.
 If a serious fight breaks out, separate the degus and keep them separate for a few more days.